skeeto/skeeto.github.com/_posts/2015-06-06-Minimal-OpenGL-Core-Profile-Demo.markdown

 basic (and outdated) utility functions.

 The open source replacement for GLUT is [FreeGLUT][freeglut].
-While I wish it was even smaller, as far as I know it's the smallest of its kind.
+While I wish it was even smaller, as far as I know it's one of the smallest of its kind.
 I just need a portable library that creates a window, handles keyboard and mouse events in that window, and gives me an OpenGL 3.3 core profile context.
 FreeGLUT does this well.
 As I mentioned before, I statically link it in the Windows' build of the demo, so it's great for small, standaline binaries.

 One caveat: oddly, **FreeGLUT doesn't have a swap interval function**.
 This is used to lock the application's redraw rate to the system's